saem/vscode-nim/README.md

 ## Using

-First, you will need to install Visual Studio Code `0.10`.
+First, you will need to install [Visual Studio Code](https://code.visualstudio.com/) `1.27.0` or higher.
 In the command palette (`cmd-shift-p`) select `Install Extension` and choose `Nim`.

 The following tools are required for the extension: